pretix/pretix/doc/plugins/presale-saml.rst

-This requests the basic ``eIdentifier``, ``IDType``, ``IDIssuer``, and ``NameID`` from the `skIDentity`_ SAML service, which are available for electronic ID cards such as the german ePA/NPA.
+This requests the basic ``eIdentifier``, ``IDType``, ``IDIssuer``, and ``NameID`` from the `skIDentity`_ SAML service, which are available for electronic ID cards such as the German ePA/NPA.
 (Other attributes such as the name and address are available at additional cost from the IdP).

 .. sourcecode:: json